Band of Gypsys: Musical style, writing, composition

 Similarly, the Buddy Miles song "We Gotta Live Together" is a jam piece.
 It forms the second part of a medley with "Voodoo Child (Slight Return)" and had only been performed once before at the Baggy's rehearsal room.
 The song features Miles attempting to engage the audience in a call and response "testifying" soul music-style vocal section, which was mostly edited out for the album release.
 Hendrix and Cox back Miles' vocal sections with parallel funk-style lines, before a guitar solo using Hendrix's new combination of effects.
 Shapiro comments:

 At that point, it picks up into double-time and the sounds of electronic equipment not yet invented stream out of Jimi's Stratocaster at breakneck speed.
 Coming after the kind of stuff Jimi could play in his sleep, the contrast is even more startling.
 The passage is quite short, but it has an eerie abstract quality.

 "Changes" is another song written and sung by Miles and it benefits from more development and structure.
 Although it includes a prominent guitar line by Hendrix, it is Miles' showcase piece.
 The song was performed during each show with little variation, except for Miles' vocal improvisations.
 With these sections edited out, "Changes" is a relatively concise, soul music radio-friendly track.
 When Miles re-recorded it as "Them Changes", it became a Billboard top 40 Best Selling Soul Singles as well as appearing in the magazine's Hot 100 pop chart.

 The two Hendrix compositions, "Power of Soul" and "Message to Love", are also more structured and rehearsed songs.
 They represent Hendrix's new blending of funk, R&B, and rock together with a new lyrical approach.
 According to Shapiro, the lyrics reflect "a Jimi Hendrix who felt an increasing need to impart his compassionate vision of human potentiality [and a] move away from cynicism and bitterness".
-Cox and Miles provide strong instrumental backing, where the rhythm is "locked-in" or "deep in the pocket", a common feature of funk and R&B. (Nearly all of Hendrix's music, and contemporary rock in general, uses common or 4/4 time; "Manic Depression" (3/4 or 9/8), "Dolly Dagger" (5/4), "Stepping Stone" (8/8), and the slow blues "Red House" and "Belly Button Window" (both 12/8) are among the exceptions.)
+Cox and Miles provide strong instrumental backing, where the rhythm is "locked-in" or "deep in the pocket", a common feature of funk and R&B. (Nearly all of Hendrix's music, and contemporary rock in general, uses common or 4/4 time; "Manic Depression" (3/4 or 9/8), "Stepping Stone" (8/8), and the slow blues "Red House" and "Belly Button Window" (both 12/8) are among the exceptions.)
 Jazz innovator Miles Davis felt that Cox and Miles were the best rhythm section for Hendrix and freed him from the constraints of the Experience.
 Guitarist Jean-Paul Bourelly, who played with Davis, commented in an interview: